 Marketing the Physician Job to the Right Audience

-Mark knew the prospect of taking over for an established physician would be attractive to residents, but he also knew persuading a young physician to start his or her life in a small town could be challenging.
+The recruiter knew the prospect of taking over for an established physician would be attractive to residents, but he also knew persuading a young physician to start his or her life in a small town could be challenging.
 He crafted the job posting to showcase the most attractive aspects of the position and posted it on an extensive network of job sites.
-However, Mark was not one to wait for candidates to come to him, so he also invested time on Doximity, the largest online network for physicians, and leveraged his seat to identify residents with ties to the area.
+However, he was not one to wait for candidates to come to him, so he also invested time on Doximity, the largest online network for physicians, and leveraged his seat to identify residents with ties to the area.

-Once the search was in motion, it didn’t take long for Mark to connect with Dr. T. As a 2022 resident, Dr. T was not in a hurry to sign a contract, but he had learned from mentors the importance of starting the physician job search early.
+Once the search was in motion, it didn’t take long for the recruiter to connect with Dr. T. As a 2022 resident, Dr. T was not in a hurry to sign a contract, but he had learned from mentors the importance of starting the physician job search early.
 As an ENT, he knew he would be in high demand, and he wanted to investigate his options.